A Simple Mistake

 “Have You Seen Julie Love?” became the rallying cry for the entire city.
 Posters and flyers began showing up everywhere, even on billboards and on the sides of trucks.
 The entire city seemed to be looking for her and Buckhead residents were frightened.

 Julie's disappearance was the top news story for weeks, then months.
-Local news turned into national news when the Democratic National Convention brought thousands of delegates and journalists to Atlanta all wondering is this Julie Love and what's the commotion all about; the story was picked up by some major news outlets.
+Local news turned into national news when the Democratic National Convention brought thousands of delegates and journalists to Atlanta all wondering who is this Julie Love and what's the commotion all about; the story was picked up by some major news outlets.
 The pressure on law enforcement became intense; the GBI and FBI were brought in to help solve the case.

 The daily reminder of her mysterious disappearance forced people to confront their own mortality for the first time.
 Julie’s case remained the top news story for more than a year.

-Finally, in July 1989, almost a year after Julie’s disappearance, there was a break in the case when a very frightened and badly beaten woman, Janice Weldon, came forward saying she had information about Julie Love.
+Finally, in July 1989, more than a year after Julie’s disappearance, there was a break in the case when a very frightened and badly beaten woman, Janice Weldon, came forward saying she had information about Julie Love.
 She told police she was there the night her boyfriend Emmanuel Hammond (aka "Demon"), along with his cousin Maurice Porter, grabbed Julie as she walked home, hit her with a sawed-off shotgun and threw her into the car.
 The details of what Julie endured that night are horrific!

 With the information provided by Weldon, Julie’s body was found and authorities arrested the two men.
 In the end…Hammond, the trigger man, received the death penalty and was put to death by lethal injection by the State of Georgia on January 25, 2011, 23 years after Julie's murder.
-Porter will spend the rest of his life in prison for the role he played.
-And Weldon was given complete immunity and not prosecuted in the case.
+Porter will spend the rest of his life in prison for the role he played, and Weldon was given complete immunity and not prosecuted in the case.